opentripplanner/OpenTripPlanner/docs/Configuration.md

 #### TNC Configuration

-It is possible to add either Uber or Lyft as a TNC updater.
+It is possible to add either Uber or Lyft as a TNC updater, assuming that either of those companies allow you to access their APIs.
 OTP provides helper methods for making authenticated requests to each provider's API and also for verifying that TNC service exists when making certain routing requests that use a TNC for part or all of the trip.

 For each TNC updater, you have to manually determine what the ride type ids are for wheelchair-accessible services in the area that OTP will be planning trips in.